Skip to content

 4. Validate tools – ensure each tool call returns the expected format and that the Agent handles errors (timeouts, empty responses, etc.).

-5. Document learnings – record failures and applied adjustments to compose a history of improvements.
+5. Document learnings – record failures and applied adjustments to build a history of improvements.